 Family Handbook and Required Forms

-We will be rolling out our Family Handbook and forms in stages.
-The first stage will come out in February to help you begin your preparations for camp.
-A few forms (medical and camper information) are already posted in your myKippewa account and we will continue sharing additional details and forms as we finalize them.
+We are rolling out our Family Handbook and forms in stages.
+The first stage was shared in February to help everyone begin preparations for camp.
+Most forms (medical and camper information) are already posted in your myKippewa account and we will continue sharing additional details and forms as they are finalized.

 Bulletin 1 – Family Handbook, Pack my Rx, and Health Forms